 Hours: 7 days, 24 hours

-Additionally, TIS National also provides pre-booked phone and on-site interpreting services.
+TIS National also provides pre-booked phone interpreting, on-site interpreting and video interpreting services.
 To book services or find out more about the service, contact the TIS National Team.

 Phone: 1300 575 847